Articles and Bylaws of SIPTA

 - advance and promote the theories and applications of imprecise probabilities;

-- disseminate and promote the idea that imprecision is an important aspect of probabilistic modelling, and that this imprecision should therefore be taken into account in realistic probabilistic models;
+- disseminate and promote the idea that imprecision and indeterminacy are important aspects of probabilistic modelling and decision making, and that these aspects should therefore be taken into account in realistic probabilistic and decision models;

 - promote contacts and exchange information among scientists and practitioners in different fields and from different countries interested in the theories and applications of imprecise probabilities, and coordinate their activities.